TeddyO323/alx-backend-storage/0x01-NoSQL/README.md

       [5a8f60cfd4321e1403ba7abb] UCSF 505 Parnassus Ave
       ```

-Here are the remaining tasks for your MongoDB project written in Markdown language for your README.md file on GitHub:

-### Tasks (Continued)

 11. **Update Topics in a Document**
     - **Description:** Write a Python function that changes all topics of a school document based on the name.
     - **Prototype:** `def update_topics(mongo_collection, name, topics):`